sunny-chung/hello-http/README.md

 There are quite a number of components built from scratch.
 Please file a request if you would like them to become a reusable library.

-This project can be edited by any code editor that supports Kotlin 1.8, though IntelliJ IDEA is recommended.
+This project can be edited by any code editor that supports Kotlin 1.9, though IntelliJ IDEA is recommended.

+I am also seeking for an experienced UI/UX designer to improve this project.